michael2012z/BitBible/markdown/KJV/files/Ps.md

 4. That they may shoot in secret at the perfect: suddenly do they shoot at him, and fear not.

-5. They encourage themselves in an evil matter: they commune of laying snares privily; they say, Who shall see them?matter: or, speechof…: Heb. to hide his snares
+5. They encourage themselves in an evil matter: they commune of laying snares privily; they say, Who shall see them?

-6. They search out iniquities; they accomplish a diligent search: both the inward thought of every one of them, and the heart, is deep.they…: or, we are consumed by that which they have throughly searcheda diligent…: Heb. a search searched
+6. They search out iniquities; they accomplish a diligent search: both the inward thought of every one of them, and the heart, is deep.

-7. But God shall shoot at them with an arrow; suddenly shall they be wounded.shall they…: Heb. their wound shall be
+7. But God shall shoot at them with an arrow; suddenly shall they be wounded.

 8. So they shall make their own tongue to fall upon themselves: all that see them shall flee away.